jsnajdr/zero-to-react/README.md

 ```
 Or use `quantity` or `include_dotblogsubdomain`.

+## Rerender the UI (VDOM)

+Only do partial re-renders by introducing VDOM and re-rendering only what's changed.
+Verify that it solves the focus problems.

 ## Update to React

 Do the same thing, but with React elements.
-Verify that it solves the focus problems.
+Code is much simpler.

 ## JSX Sugar